“Without love, our efforts to liberate ourselves and our world community from oppression and exploitation are doomed.”1bell hooks

 What emerged from the disintegration of the workshop was a shared recognition that feeling more connected to one another is essential for doing this work.
 This takes time and is difficult to achieve in a weekend-long workshop.
 Nevertheless, it is useful to reflect on what kinds of practices support this work to be sustainable in the long-term, even when our opportunities to come together are limited.

 Cultivating a container for being together is not about flattening difference or engendering a harmonious status quo.
 It supports the expression and valuing of our diversity of gifts and experiences, so that they can enhance one another.
-It emphasises the importance of relationship for being able to deepen this challenging work and facilitate more related interaction.
+It emphasises the importance of relationship for being able to hold and deepen this challenging work and facilitate more related interaction.
 I appreciate how the learning from this workshop reminded me of the value of creative processes in supporting this.
-Making space for creativity and relationship enriches our connection to our hearts, with much scope for cultivating our resilience to go deep, be challenged and lay the ground for honest conversation and community healing.
+Making space for creativity and relationship enriches our connection to our hearts, cultivating our capacity to go deep, be challenged and lay the ground for honest conversation and community healing.

 1hooks, b.
 (2008) Love as the Practice of Freedom, Outlaw Culture: Resisting Representations, New York: Routledge, p.
 243